bxdoan/bxdoan/README.md

 <div align="center">

-> Definiteness of purpose is the starting point of all achievement.
+> Strive not to be a success, but rather to be of value.

-> — W. Clement Stone —
+> — Albert Einstein —

 </div>